Primary Navigation Mobile

 There are three types of hybrids.
 The standard hybrid (sometimes referred to as a self-charging hybrid) has a regular petrol or diesel engine that works alongside a battery pack and an electric motor.
 The car can use electricity or fuel, or both, which makes it more economical when compared with regular petrol cars.
 The car’s batteries are topped up by recovering regenerative energy lost through braking, or from the engine itself.

 Plug-in hybrid cars essentially work in the same way, but the battery is much larger and can be topped up via a plug.
-These cars will typically give around 30 miles worth of electric only range.
+These cars will typically give around 30 miles worth of electric-only range, but the best plug-in hybrids can travel up to 80 miles.

 4